 Nevertheless, the trend of solagamy (and it is rapidly becoming a trend) says some significant and scary things about where we are at and where we are going as a culture.

-I will not lie; I find this peculiar trend troubling for a number of different reasons and on a number of different levels.
+I find this peculiar trend troubling for a number of different reasons and on a number of different levels.

 Sadly, it’s not just the world of romance and weddings that has been affected by our collective love affair with self.
 Instilling self-esteem (another term for self-love) in their children is now the number one concern of today’s parents, beating out almost every other parenting concern including teaching their kids right from wrong and ensuring that their children are educated well enough to enter the work force.
 It’s not just parents who are concerned with self-esteem.
 According to forbes.com, Americans spend a whopping eleven billion dollars on self-help and self-esteem books every year.
 We are encouraged in obvious-and not so obvious- ways to find ourselves, love ourselves and do right by number one, because if we don’t no one else will.